 - They reduce the defendants’ legal fees by adding certainty to the settlement process,

 - They reduce the time and resources that the judicial system spends on the MDL,

 - They add a degree of certainty and closure for plaintiffs and victims by having a judge or jury issue a verdict on a similar case,

-- They reduce the amount of time that plaintiffs spend in the legal system fighting for the compensation they deserve.
+- They reduce the amount of time that plaintiffs spend wading through federal legal procedures.

 Bellwether cases are not magical cures for mass tort litigation, though.
 There are also numerous cons to the practice: